-Steeped in the principles of Sustainable Swansea, this strategy is about delivering more sustainable services that meet people's needs and deliver better outcomes.
-It is about supporting the development of a community and urban fabric which has future resilience and independence in both the medium and long term.
-Our citizens are central to our future and delivery, and as such, are the focus of our developments, driving cross cutting working across Council Departments and with partners.
+Steeped in the principles of Sustainable Swansea,3 this strategy is about delivering more sustainable services that meet people's needs and deliver better outcomes.
+It is about supporting the development of a community and urban fabric, which has future resilience and independence in both the medium and long term.
+Our citizens are central to our future and delivery, and as such, are the focus of our developments, driving collaboration across Council Departments and with partners.
 Consequently, this strategy forms a key part of our corporate transformation programme and the way we will continue to develop our services with our partners.
-Our work particularly with and through Swansea's Public Service Board are essential to future delivery here.
+Our work particularly with and through Swansea's Public Services Board is essential to future delivery here.